souvikmajumder26/Internship-Project/README.md

 >
 > The library 'SpeechRecognition' has been used to transcribe the extracted audio .WAV file into TEXT using the Google Web Speech API (FREE).
 >
-> 'YAKE or Yet Another Keyword Extractor' has been used to extract important keywords from the text transcript to tag the videos.
+> Two different keywords extraction NLP models has been explored to extract important keywords from the text transcript to tag the videos.
+> - RAKE
+> - YAKE